-The following is a list of resources for students in Note: some resources, like the OED, are only accessible through a campus network or a proxy server.
+The following is a list of resources for students in English, and moves from English studies in general to literary studies and finally to Romanticism.
+I try to keep the links updated, but if you find that one has gone dead or moved, you can probably find its new location with a quick web search.
+Some resources, like the OED, are only accessible through a campus network or a proxy server.
 If you are off-campus, you can log into the Waterloo proxy server at the library’s “Connect from Home” page.

 Dictionaries and Glossaries

 - Glossary of Literary Terms by Jack Lynch.

 - Glossary of Rhetorical Terms at Kentucky Classics.

 - A Dictionary of Sensibility, guideline to late-18th-century terms by graduate students at the University of Virginia.

 - Dictionary of the Scots Language at the University of Dundee.